mitsumehta/learning-library/solutions-library/hyperion-move-improve/database/database.md

 1. Now you are going to edit the Sqlnet.ora file.
 In the command prompt logged in as oracle user, enter the command - ``cd $ORACLE_HOME``
 2. You will be taken to **db_home1** folder.
 Now navigate to the following folder - ``cd network/admin``
 3. Now edit the sqlnet.ora in the editor using the command - ``vi sqlnet.ora``
-4. In the editor, enter the "i" key to get into the edit mode.
+4. In the editor, enter the ``i`` key on your keyboard to get into the edit mode.
 5. Add the following line to the end of the file - **max_string_size=standard**
 6. Hit escape and enter ``:wq!`` to save the changes and quit.